Alexra97/master_thesis/Results/README.md

 Data are labelled by:
  - **Case study**: Original (DNMT1), addition of DNMT3A and DNMT3B (DNMT3) and addition of Oleacin (Oleacin).
  - **Number of molecules (Confidence Level)**: 226 molecules for a confidence level of 9.
 430 molecules for a confidence level of 8.

+Finally, there is a folder called "Best models" with the best QSAR model for each of the six case studies.
+So anyone can import and use them.